top of page

 The synthesisers that were created before this synthesiser relied on analogue oscillators to generate signals that were passed through analogue filters that shaped the sound until it was released through the synthesiser outputs to the public normally using vinyl as the medium.

-These analogue synthesisers were temperamental, you had to dial in sounds they weren't recalled at the touch of a button and the tones created changed as the instrument warmed up.
+These analogue synthesisers were temperamental, you had to dial in sounds as they weren't recalled at the touch of a button and the tones created changed as the instrument warmed up.

 But the digital revolution was coming!

 The Yamaha DX7 wasn't the first mainstream synthesiser to incorporate digital controls.
 The Yamaha SK series before it worked on digitally controlled analogue sound creation.
-The Yamaha GS1 which was also before the Yamaha DX7 was the first truly digital FM synthesiser, but this instrument was not what you would classify as portable.
+The Yamaha GS1 which was also before the DX7 was the first truly digital FM synthesiser, but this instrument was not what you would classify as portable.

 Why was the Yamaha DX7 considered the game changer?

 It was the first affordable, portable, digital FM synthesiser.
-Keyboard players, once they understood FM synthesis could create the sounds they needed, possibly store them to memory cartridge.
-Put the Yamaha DX7 in a flight case.
+Keyboard players, once they understood FM synthesis could create the sounds they needed, store them to memory cartridge.
+Put the DX7 in a flight case.
 Travel to the gig or studio.
 Plug in.
 Switch on and be ready to play.

 In America in 1986 it was estimated that 40% of the records in the Billboard 100 each week contained the sound of a DX7.